marceloclp/discordial/README.md

 * Shares similarities with AngularJS and NestJS.
 If you have experience with any of those frameworks, Discordial becomes that much easier to use.

 * **Synthetic objects:** Discordial offers custom interfaces for manipulating the event parameters with improved functionality.
 Synthetic objects can also be replaced by awesome community made creations. ~~Well, not yet... but that's the plan! :)~~

+### Roadmap

+* Create a `@types/discordial` package.
+* Implement basic services to interact with databases (expected support to mongodb and mysql).
+* Implement Synthetic Objects functionality.
+* Implement `Guards` logic to protect endpoints from being used by users who do not possess enough permissions (i.e. roles).
+* Implement cache module.